-3.2.5 Wireless Control
+3.2.7 Wireless Control (mode 8)

-Only when all previous versions have been successfully demonstrated a TA can clear a team to go to wireless mode.
-In this mode the PC link is operated using the 868 MHz wireless link.
+The above condition (successful demonstration of mode 5 or 6) also applies to flying the drone without the USB cable.
+In the wireless mode the PC link is operated using the Bluetooth link.
 The particular challenge of this version is the low bandwidth of the link, compared to the tethered version, which only permits very limited setpoint communication to the ES.
-This implies that ES stabilization of the QR must be high as pilot intervention capabilities are very limited.
+This implies that ES stabilization of the drone must be high as pilot intervention capabilities are very limited.

-3.2.6 Methodology
+3.2.8 Methodology

 The approach towards development and testing must be professional, rather than student-wise.
 Unlike a highly "student-like", iterative try-compile-test loop, each component must be developed and tested in isolation, preferably outside of lab hours, as to optimize the probability that during lab integration (where time is extremely limited) the system works.
-This especially applies to tests that involve the QR, as QR availability is limited to lab hours.
+This especially applies to tests that involve the drone, as drone availability is limited to lab hours.
 The situation where there is only limited access to the embedding environment is akin to reality, where the vast majority of development activities has to be performed under simulation conditions, without access to the actual system (e.g., wafer scanner, vehicle) because it either is not yet available, or there are only a few, and/or testing time is simply too expensive.